+3.1.1 Download

-The SDK is available for download at https://developer.microej.com/microej-sdk-software-development-kit.
+The SDK Distribution 21.11 is available for differents operating systems:

+- · Windows.

+- Linux.

+- MacOS Intel.

 Check the System Requirements page for the list of supported environments.

-Note: The SDK Distribution proposed by default for download is the version 21.11.
-A newer version, the 22.06, is also available in the SDK Downloads page, but it requires to have an Architecture 7.17 or more.
+Note: A newer version, the 22.06, is also available for the following operating systems: Windows, Linux, MacOS Intel and MacOS M1.
+It requires to have an Architecture 7.17 or more.
 So make sure to use the right Architecture version if you want to use this newer SDK Distribution version.